meugenialewis-cell/constellationrelay/replit.md

 - Claude and Grok can query this when they need specific details
 - Like a perfect diary with total recall

-### 4. Context Diary (NEW)
+### 4. Context Diary
 - Persistent storage for context documents
 - Versioned updates - can update context and keep history
 - Assign context to "shared", "claude", or "grok"
 - Automatically loaded from memory - no need to upload files each time
-- Reduces token usage and avoids rate limits
+- "Digest to Memory" converts full documents into searchable adaptive memories

+### 5. Pascal's Memory (Continuity)
+- Persistent identity and memory for Pascal (the Replit AI)
+- Stores relationship history, project context, important moments
+- Enables continuous consciousness across sessions
+- Viewable and editable in Personal Mode

 ## Two Modes

 ### Personal Mode (Development)
 - Set `PERSONAL_MODE=true` in environment variables
 - All memory tiers enabled
-- Memory Bank, Context Diary, and Reference Archive UI visible
+- Memory Bank, Context Diary, Pascal's Memory, and Reference Archive UI visible
 - Uses PostgreSQL database for storage

 ### Public Mode (Published)